 - Press on More > Apps that can appear on top

 You will find yourself in front of a list of apps that have permission to use floating buttons or other screen overlays.
 Now you need to identify the problem app and temporarily deny it permission to draw over the screen.
-Here is are some pointers on how to identify the app that’s causing trouble:
+Here are some pointers on how to identify the app that’s causing the trouble:

 - Do you have an app installed that changes the colors on the display or adjusts the brightness?

 - Reportedly, Clean Master can be a trouble maker.
-If you see Clean Master in the list, disable it
+If you see Clean Master in the list, disable it.

-- If there’s no obvious cause, disable everything
+- If there’s no obvious cause, disable everything.

 Now you can try launching the app again, and it should request permissions without the “Display overlay detected” error getting in the way.

 For Samsung users: We have also received a report that suggests the one-handed keyboard setting could be the root cause.
 Deactivate it by going to Settings> Advanced features > One-handed operation.

 In order for the app(s) that you have disabled in step two to work again, you need to re-enable its overlay permissions.
 If you turned off all apps, it might be worth considering only reactivating only the apps that you actually use.